-For puppies and mature dogs or dogs with soft mouths, split antlers are an excellent option.
+Split antlers are a great option for puppies and mature dogs or dogs with soft mouths.
 Also referred to as the Trew, split antlers expose the bone marrow for easier access to the antler’s yummy center.

 Did You Know?

 Antlers start out as layers of cartilage and slowly mineralize into bone?
-Most antlers grow up to 1” per day, and as they become large, the velvet begins to grow.
+Most antlers grow an inch per day, and as they become large, the velvet begins to grow.
 The blood flow slowly lessens and they become bone.
 Every year, when the antlers reach full growth, the animal naturally sheds them.
 The older the animal, the more “points” it is able to grow.
-Because of the fast cell growth that occurs naturally in antlers, scientists are using them for research for cures for many diseases, including cancer!
+Because of the fast cell growth that occurs naturally in antlers, scientists are using them for research into cures for many diseases, including cancer!

 Be certain the antler you choose is the appropriate size for your dog.
-(See chart below) Remove the antler from your dog if she is biting hard enough to break it.
+(See chart below) Take the antler away from your dog if they are biting hard enough to break it.
 As with all treats, please supervise chewing.